greenvulcano/sibylla-documentation/_pages/home.md

     - label: "<i class='fas fa-download'></i> Install now"
       url: "/docs/quick-start-guide/"
 excerpt: >
-    Sibyl is a ready-to-use cloud service for the remote management and control of complex infrastructure systems.
+    Sibylla is a ready-to-use cloud service for the remote management and control of complex infrastructure systems.
 By collecting, monitoring and interpreting agnostic data from sensors linked to industrial equipment, clients benefit from the operational and economic advantages of streamlined integration as well as preventative and predictive maintenance.